mchzh/LeetCodeForQuote/Tree/450. Delete Node in a BST/Readme.md

 Once the node is found, have to handle the below 4 cases

-node doesn't have left or right - return null
+1.node doesn't have left or right - return null

-node only has left subtree- return the left subtree
+2.node only has left subtree- return the left subtree

-node only has right subtree- return the right subtree
+3.node only has right subtree- return the right subtree

-node has both left and right - find the minimum value in the right subtree, set that value to the currently found node, then recursively delete the minimum value in the right subtree
+4.node has both left and right - find the minimum value in the right subtree, set that value to the currently found node, then recursively delete the minimum value in the right subtree